frederic-perez/AmE-dictionary/data/idioms.md

 __middle ground__ :two: Something that people with differing opinions or views can agree upon; a compromise. _More and more, it seems like people of differing views are unwilling to attempt to find a middle ground._
 __milk it__ To take advantage of the help or kindness of others, as when one acts as if one still needs help after recovering from an illness.
 __mince (one’s) words__
+__miss the cut__ In golf, to fail to match or better the score necessary to remain in the final two rounds of a four-round tournament, thus resulting in elimination.
 __miss the point__ :two::hammer:
 __mix and match__ To put certain things together in different combinations. _You can mix and match any of the items on this table, so take whatever you want._ _The pieces in my spring collection were designed to be mixed and matched._
 __mix apples and oranges__ To combine or compare two different things.